 Stay up-to-date with the latest business technology news and analysis.
 You can subscribe to feeds that will deliver updates whenever we publish something new in your area of interest.
-These feeds use the popular RSS format, which you can pick up with an RSS news reader - or you can get the same info delivered via e-mail on a schedule of your choice.
+These feeds use the popular RSS format, which you can pick up with an RSS news reader.
+Or, you can get the same information delivered via email on a schedule of your choice.

 New and Popular

 Really Simple Syndication (RSS) is an XML-based format for content distribution.
 TechRepublic offers several RSS feeds with headlines, descriptions and links back to TechRepublic for the full story.
 Any questions, comments, or concerns?
 We're interested in how our readers employ these feeds.
 Let us know!

 Using TechRepublic Feeds on Your Web Site

 We encourage you to use these feeds, so long as you do not post our full-text stories.
 If you use the feeds publicly -- meaning, where anyone but yourself will read them, please include a functional link back to the full-text story on our website and provide attribution to TechRepublic, either as text (TechRepublic is our site name) or with a graphic (we reference a small 88x31 logo in most feeds for this purpose).

 CBS Interactive Inc. reserves all rights in and to the logo, and your right to use the logo is limited to providing attribution in connection with the RSS.
 We don't require anything dramatic, but we do ask that you always note the source of the information.CBS Interactive reserves the right to require you to cease distributing TechRepublic content at any time for any reason.

 TechRepublic believes strongly in the utility of hyperlinks, which allow anyone to point directly to content, whether on the same site or an external site.